mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

     this has bar then bar then bar then bar this has bar then bar then bar then bar

-Now let\'s try that again without the `/g` on the command and see what happens.\
+Now let's try that again without the `/g` on the command and see what happens.

     $ cat testfile
     this has foo then bar then foo then bar